Mary Craig Ministries

 . . .

-"The Golden Gate has long interested many Muslims, most Jews and Christians as the place of the Last Judgment.
+"The Golden Gate has long interested many Muslims, and most Jews and Christians as the place of the Last Judgment.
 Historically, judgments were rendered in the gates of the city (Gen. 19:1, 23:10, for instance).
 Since the Messiah was to come from the East (Matthew 24:27), it was concluded that his judgment would be at the eastern gate.
 This is one reason for the many Muslim, Christian, and Jewish graves on the Eastern slopes of the Temple Mount, in the Kidron Valley, and on the Western slopes of the Mount of Olives

 "Some Muslims place Allah's final judgment at this location also.
 Jews link the Messiah's arrival with this gate and Christians have for centuries associated the Golden Gate with Palm Sunday and also with the Second Advent (